Cacti/documentation/syslog-plugin.md

 smartd's feature to notify every 15 minutes of an impending drive failure, can be quieted using syslog's 'Re-Alert' setting.

-Syslog also provides multipoller support which allows for scalability and redudancy by leveraging multiple servers rules can be created on the main poller and pushed to the remotes for ease of managment or each server can work indepedntley
+Syslog also provides multipoller support which allows for scalability and redundancy by leveraging multiple servers rules can be created on the main poller and pushed to the remotes for ease of management or each server can work independently

 ## Features